 This course will introduce students to the operation of the world economy.
 Emphasis will be on the identification and description of economic concepts such as tariffs, multinational companies, stock markets, debt, international trade balances and international banking.
 These concepts will be developed utilizing examples from current world economic conditions.
-Prerequisite: This is a freshman course-permission of instructor required for any exception.
+Prerequisite: Freshman standing.

 EC 1XX Economics Transfer Elective 3 Cr.